Evangelism Myth #5: My primary responsibility is discipleship, not evangelism

 - Try this strategy with your group

-- An easy way to jumpstart this process in your youth group would be to bring your students out to Dare 2 Share’s 2013 Follow Tour.
-We’ll be getting right at the core of Matthew 4:19, “’Come follow me,’ Jesus said, ‘and I will make you fishers of men.’”
-Plus they’ll get a chance to go out and do some evangelism.
+- An easy way to jumpstart this process in your youth group would be to bring your students out to a Dare 2 Share conference.
+They’ll get a chance to go out and do some evangelism.

 I believe that youth ministry is on the verge of an explosion.
 One that will blow away some of the traditional approaches to discipleship and allow us to get back to a more Christ-centered model.
 And when that happens, watch out!
 Things will get crazy, teens will be owning and sharing their faith, and our jobs will be the most exciting ones around.